 Editor’s Note: Originally published in June 2012, this article was updated in May 2017 for accuracy and relevance.

-From hidden hikes to wildflower rambles and bikes rides, these are some of the Gorge’s best outdoor excursions, organized by distance from Portland.
+From hidden hikes to wildflower rambles, these are some of the Gorge’s best outdoor excursions, organized by distance from Portland.
 Want more options?
 Just type “Gorge” into our trail directory.

 Less than 40 Miles from Portland: